keikai/doc/dev-ref/Import.md

 # Import an Excel File

 In most cases, we create a book model by loading an Excel file instead of creating it directly.
 You can import an Excel file (xlsx format) into Keikai.
-(Note: if you wish to import an xls file into Keikai, one useful tip is to covert it to xlsx by saving it as a xlsx file in Excel).
+Note that Excel xls files use an older and proprietary format and are not supported by Keikai.
+If you wish to import an xls file into Keikai, one useful tip is to covert it to xlsx by saving it as a xlsx file in Excel.

 Specifying an Excel file's path in Spreadsheet component's attribute is the simplest way, and Spreadsheet will import